Book an

 Will The Hair Colour Match After the Hair Transplant?

 The surgeon needs to plan the hair transplant with precision and accuracy.
 Grey hair, when transplanted, will continue to grow as grey hair.
 So, a discussion with the patient is needed.
-They must be explained the challenges and be prepared to deal with getting more grey hair on their scalp.
+They must be informed of the challenges and be prepared to deal with getting more grey hair on their scalp.

 The hair transplant surgeon needs to have a plan of action in place to ensure that the newly planted grey hairs blend well with the rest of the hair.
 This is why you must go to an experienced and credible surgeon.